datacarpentry/genomics-r-intro/episodes/02-r-basics.md

 {: .challenge}

-## Logical Indexing
+## Logical Subsetting

-There is one last set of cool indexing capabilities we want to introduce.
+There is one last set of cool subsetting capabilities we want to introduce.
 It is possible within R to retrieve items in a vector based on a logical evaluation or numerical comparison.
-For example, let's say we wanted get all of the SNPs in our vector of SNP positons that were greater than 100,000,000.
+For example, let's say we wanted get all of the SNPs in our vector of SNP positions that were greater than 100,000,000.
 We could index using the '>' (greater than) logical operator:

 > ~~~